Prague Travel Information

 Punctuality is vital in the Czech business world and dress should be smart and conservative.
 Initial greetings are usually formal, with a firm handshake.
 Titles and surnames are used, unless otherwise indicated.
 There is generally some small talk to establish rapport at the beginning of meetings; be polite and courteous.
 German is the most common foreign language used in the Czech Republic but English is widely spoken by younger generations.
 Translators are available and any attempts at speaking Czech will be appreciated when doing business.
 Deals can take a long time to manifest due to significant bureaucratic red tape and it is important to be patient.
 Business hours are usually 8am to 4pm Monday to Friday and some businesses close during the month of August.

 The international access code for the Czech Republic is +420.
 There are high surcharges on international calls from hotels; it is cheaper to use the public telephone boxes - phone cards can be bought from newsagents.
-The local mobile phone operators use GSM networks and have roaming agreements with all major international operators, except those in the USA.
-Internet cafes are available in the main towns.
+Purchasing a local prepaid SIM card is also a good alternative to using international roaming, which can be costly.
+Many cafes, restaurants, hotels and shopping centres offer free wifi access and although declining in numbers, internet cafes are still available.

 Travellers over the age of 17, arriving from non-EU countries, do not have to pay duty on 200 cigarettes or 100 cigarillos or 50 cigars or 250g tobacco, or a proportional assortment of these; 1 litre spirits over 22% volume or 2 litres of spirits under 22% volume and 4 litres of wine and 16 litres of beer; and other goods up to the value of €430 for travellers arriving by air, and €300 for other travellers.